ColbyToland/RobotExplorationSim/README.md

 This is meant to be a lightweight Python based simulator to try out robot team map exploration algorithms.

 ## Setup
+> Note: This project is only confirmed to work on Ubuntu 24.04 (Linux)

 Basic Python virtual environment setup:

     python3 -m venv venv
     source venv/bin/activate
     pip install -r requirements.txt

+To save videos you'll also need FFMPEG installed.

 ## Run
 Run the default simulation: